giudici1985466/1985466_AFGS/Student_doc.md

     - `json` for parsing incoming sensor messages

 - SERVICE ARCHITECTURE:
-The broker retrieves the list of sensors from the simulator, opens one WebSocket connection per sensor, and forwards each incoming sensor measurement to all configured processing units through internal communication.
+The broker retrieves the list of sensors from the simulator, opens one WebSocket connection per sensor, and forwards each incoming sensor measurement to all connected processing-unit replicas through its internal WebSocket endpoint.
 - ENDPOINTS

 | PROTOCOL | METHOD | ENDPOINT  | Description                                      |